Peterborough United

 Ground Guide

-The Weston Homes Stadium, still known by its century-old name (and location) of London Road, has been the home of Peterborough United since the club’s formation in 1934.
+The Weston Homes Stadium, still known by its original name (and location) of London Road, has been the home of Peterborough United since the club’s formation in 1934.

 Before, this council-built and council-owned ground was used by United’s predecessors, Peterborough & Fletton United.
 The new club soon set out its aim to gain full league status, buying the ground from the council and building covered stands at each end, and a part-seated one to replace the solitary wooden grandstand that had stood on the sideline since 1913.